RFID Tracking Labels are the Future of Packaging

 With modern, mature technologies available and affordable, 90 percent of companies are rethinking their packaging, according to a DHL survey.
 Adapting packaging to smart technologies was, in fact, one the respondents’ top three priorities.
 FedEx has already ingrained RFID tags into their supply chain and plans for mass rollout.

 Smart tags, like SpotSee’s ShockWatch® RFID indicators communicate with you throughout their supply chain journey, all the way to their installation.
-They’re often called labor-saving devices, but they do a lot more than save effort and time.
 They have the potential to reduce damage, diversion, and counterfeiting, and make a noticeable contribution to the bottom line.
-And they stick right onto the crate, instantly creating RFID-connected packaging.
+Implementation of a ShockWatch monitoring program can reduce shipping damage by 40 – 60%.
+And these indicators stick right onto the crate, instantly creating RFID-connected packaging.

 SpotSee’s RFID tags also report on the condition of the items.
 Specifically, they monitor impacts.
-Not only do they turn red for visible confirmation, they automatically enter the fact that a potentially damaging impact has occurred when scanned by the UHF RFID reader.
-Therefore, a mechanic about to install a part can check the tag, see that it may have been damaged, and set it aside.
+With sensitivities ranging from 5G to 75G, these indicators help you detect mishandling and hidden damage.
+Not only do they turn red for visible confirmation, they automatically report the fact that a potentially damaging impact has occurred when scanned by the UHF RFID reader.
+Therefore, a technician about to install a part can check the tag, see that it may have been damaged, and set it aside.
 An engineer can see that the turbine that was shipped halfway around the world arrived with no incidents, or that it needs further inspection before it’s put into operation.

 RFID Tracking Stickers Enable Massive Logistics Optimizations

 Tracking is only one aspect of supply chain optimization, of course.
-The bigger picture is how to use the information RFID tracking stickers contain to generate a robust return on investment.
+The bigger picture is how to use the information RFID tracking stickers provide to generate a robust return on investment.

 One strategy is to use RFID tracking stickers to minimize the risk of counterfeit or diverted goods.
 With RFID tracking, it’s evident if a shipment misses a checkpoint.
 Because the tags are serialized, its easy for you to match the serial number on the package to the one reported on the bill of lading.
 If they differ, the tag has been replaced in transit and you should check the contents carefully to ensure they haven’t been diluted with counterfeit goods.